Information Technology Act, 2000: Section 69 and mandatory decryption

 Section 69 allows intercepting any information and ask for information decryption.
 To refuse decryption is an offence.
 The Indian Telegraph Act, 1885 allows the government to tap phones.
 But according to a 1996 Supreme Court verdict, the government can tap phones only in case of a "public emergency".
 But there is no such restriction on Section 69.
 On 20 December 2018, the Ministry of Home Affairs cited Section 69 in the issue of an order authorising ten central agencies to intercept, monitor, and decrypt “any information generated, transmitted, received or stored in any computer.”
 While some claim this to be a violation of the fundamental right to privacy, the Ministry of Home Affairs has claimed its validity on the grounds of national security.

 Section 69A and banning of mobile apps

-The bans on Chinese apps based on Section 69A has been criticized for possibly being in conflict with Article 19(1)(a) of the Constitution of India ensuring freedom of speech and expression to all, as well as possibly in conflict with WTO agreements.
-The Internet Freedom Foundation has criticized the ban for not following the required protocols and thus lacking transparency and disclosure.
+The bans on Chinese apps based on Section 69A has been criticised for possibly being in conflict with Article 19(1)(a) of the Constitution of India ensuring freedom of speech and expression to all, as well as possibly in conflict with WTO agreements.
+The Internet Freedom Foundation has criticised the ban for not following the required protocols and thus lacking transparency and disclosure.